-James Chadwick is a partner in the Business Trial and Intellectual Property Practice Groups in Sheppard Mullin's Palo Alto office.
+James Chadwick is a partner in the Business Trial and Intellectual Property Practice Groups in Sheppard Mullin's Silicon Valley office.

 Areas of Practice

-Mr. Chadwick's practice focuses on litigation and counseling for media, technology, and online businesses, including patent, trademark and copyright litigation, media law, privacy and data security, and business disputes.
+James' practice focuses on litigation and counseling for media, technology, and online businesses, including patent, trademark, copyright and trade secret litigation, media law, privacy and data security, and business disputes.